• Skip to primary navigation

 Instructions

-1. Break the chocolate into pieces or finely chop it and place it in a heat-resistant bowl.
-Melt the chocolate in a double boiler until it's completely melted and smooth.
+1. Break the chocolate into small pieces or finely chop it and place it in a heat-resistant bowl.
+Melt gently over a double boiler until smooth.

-2. In a saucepan, combine the milk and heavy cream, and heat them over medium heat until they begin to simmer.
+2. In a saucepan, combine the milk and heavy cream and heat over medium heat until just simmering.

-4. Pour the milk and cream mixture over the egg yolks and whisk to incorporate.
+4. Pour the hot milk and cream over the egg yolks while whisking to combine.

-6. Pour the hot custard over the melted chocolate and vigorously whisk by hand to create an emulsion and achieve a homogeneous mixture.
+6. Pour the hot custard over the melted chocolate and whisk vigorously to create a smooth emulsion.

 Equipment